The-CS-Student/A-Algorithm-Visualization/README.md

-This a P5 js version of A* Algrithm Visualization.<-- I wanted to make something different than other visualizations in it.<-- So this examples use nodes instead of grid visualizations.<--
+This a P5 js version of A* Algrithm Visualization.(<-- two spaces) I wanted to make something different than other visualizations in it.(<-- two spaces) So this examples use nodes instead of grid visualizations.(<-- two spaces)

-To create the map follow the steps:-<--
-1.Add a starting point<--
+To create the map follow the steps:-(<-- two spaces) 1.Add a starting point(<-- two spaces)
- - Select start from the dropdown menu<--
+ - Select start from the dropdown menu(<-- two spaces)
- - Click on the canvas to add the point<--
-2.Add an ending point <--
+ - Click on the canvas to add the point(<-- two spaces) 2.Add an ending point(<-- two spaces)
- - Select end from the dropdown menu<--
+ - Select end from the dropdown menu(<-- two spaces)
- - Click on the canvas to add the point<--
+ - Click on the canvas to add the point(<-- two spaces) 3.Add other nodes(<-- two spaces)
-3.Add other nodes<--
- - Select normal from the dropdown menu<--
+ - Select normal from the dropdown menu(<-- two spaces)
- - Click on the canvas to add the point<-- 4.Connecting the points<--
+ - Click on the canvas to add the point(<-- two spaces) 4.Connecting the points(<-- two spaces)
- - Click on the two ellipses one at a time to create a path between them<-- 5.Finding the path<--
+ - Click on the two ellipses one at a time to create a path between them(<-- two spaces) 5.Finding the path(<-- two spaces)
- - Click the find the path button to start the algorithm<--
+ - Click the find the path button to start the algorithm(<-- two spaces)
- - The optimal path is found in purple colour<--
+ - The optimal path is found in purple colour(<-- two spaces)